-Sound is identified mainly in three levels of relevance: "Figure" stands for the most important sound or group of sounds in a given setting that a listener relates to or interacts with.
+Sound is identified and classified mainly in three levels of relevance: "Figure" stands for the most important sound or group of sounds in a given setting that a listener relates to or interacts with.
 This may be an interlocutor, the melody of a piece of music, or a sound that stands out from the everyday soundscape.
 "Ground" sounds belong to the listener’s social context, they are often perceived in passing, only registered when they suddenly disappear.
 And finally, "Field" represents a broader cultural context in which figure and ground are positioned.
 Taken together, these three levels constitute an acoustic frame of reference within which sounds are assigned varying degrees of importance (Schafer 1977).

 (1) Listener recognizability of the source material is maintained, even if it subsequently undergoes transformation; (2) The listener's knowledge of the environmental and psychological context of the soundscape material is invoked and encouraged to complete the network of meanings ascribed to the music; (3) The composer's knowledge of the environmental and psychological context of the soundscape material is allowed to influence the shape of the composition at every level, and ultimately the composition is inseparable from some or all of those aspects of reality; (4) The work enhances our understanding of the world, and its influence carries over into everyday perceptual habits (Truax 1996).

 Well-designed soundscape compositions can influence how listeners interact with the world outside the artistic context while enhancing environmental listening awareness.
 In fact, if listeners do not experience such alternatives to their everyday negative soundscape experiences, will they realize that the world could be different?
 Such work presents a powerful means by which artistic vision reinvigorates its social role (Truax & Fraser 2016).

 Schafer, R. M. (1977).
 The Tuning of the World.
 New York, NY: Knopf